Pumpkin Spice and All Things Nice: How to Spend Autumn in Newcastle

 Whether you’re hitting the Toon this Halloween or keeping it more low-key at home, getting ready for the spookiest season of the year is serious business.
 Thankfully, Newcastle has no shortage of shops to find plenty of treats… and maybe a few tricks thrown in for good measure!

-If it’s Halloween décor you’re after, it’s hard to go wrong with a trip to TK Maxx.
-Based down Northumberland Street, this smorgasbord of seasonal supplies has everything from candles to cushions – perfect for adding a fantastical touch to your home.
+If it’s Halloween décor you’re after, it’s hard to go wrong with a trip to TK Maxx with a smorgasbord of seasonal supplies – everything from candles to cushions – perfect for adding a fantastical touch to your home.
+Primark is a great shout too with spooky season inspired fashion and decor for the grown-ups plus some super-cute Halloween costumes for kids.

-You’ll also want to pay a visit to the Halloween Market at Newcastle Castle this October.
+You’ll also want to pay a visit to the Night Market at Newcastle Castle this October.
 Hosted by Northern Gothic, you’ll be able to enter an eerie-sistible world of luxury food vendors, tarot card readers and antique sellers at Newcastle Castle Keep.
-Oh, and there’s even free entry so it won’t haunt your bank account!

 Dig into new autumn menus